4 min read

 In a word: Yes.

 According to a 2016 report from Small Biz Trends, 97% of adults say they’ve visited or used a social network within the last month, and worldwide there are over 1.79 billion monthly active Facebook users.
-Instead of the fears I had, I instead see eCards filled with encouragement, simple “Thank Yous” among team members who went the extra mile and the occasional cheeky eCard that brings smiles instead of shock.
+Instead of the fears I had, I instead see eCards filled with encouragement, simple “Thank Yous” among team members who went the extra mile and the occasional funny eCard that brings smiles instead of shock.

 Here’s how I see it now:

 The truth is, there are so many benefits to social recognition in the workplace.
-Why, because it’s important for us to encourage our employees to recognise one another and satisfy that basic need of being appreciated.
-The concept of social recognition is one that is easily adopted by employees since so many of them are so frequently on social networks that have social feeds, commenting capabilities and the ability to “like” — why not bring it to your recognition programme?
+Why, because it’s important for us to encourage our employees to recognize one another and satisfy that basic need of being appreciated.
+The concept of social recognition is one that is easily adopted by employees since so many of them are so frequently on social networks that have social feeds, commenting capabilities and the ability to “like” — why not bring it to your recognition program?
 Here’s what else social recognition can do:

 It builds and enforces teamwork.
 The other day, I sent an eCard to our Growth Marketing Manager Charlie Lofthouse for her efforts in promoting an event I was speaking at.
 As I sent it, I noticed she had sent another one to our Creative Director Sevi Rahimova thanking her for helping spruce up the Keynote slides I’d put together for the presentation.
 And then I received one from one of our sales consultants, who said he was planning on using the information in my slides during a pitch later that day.
 How’s that for coming around full circle?!
 When you display your eCards, you can clearly see how your employees are working together to achieve their goals — and help move the business closer to its overall mission.

 It encourages more frequent and continuous recognition.
 Gallup recently stated that employee recognition should occur more frequently, at least once every seven days.
 Our recent study proves the point — of 1,500 employees surveyed, 80% agree that recognition should happen on a continuous, all year round basis.
-By using a simple employee recognition solution like eCards as a starting point to introduce recognition into your organisation, you can encourage a culture of continuous recognition with the social walls (we call ours the Wow Wall!) reinforcing and encouraging reciprocity among peer-to-peer recognition efforts.
+By using a simple employee recognition solution like eCards as a starting point to introduce recognition into your organization, you can encourage a culture of continuous recognition with the social walls (we call ours the Wow Wall!) reinforcing and encouraging reciprocity among peer-to-peer recognition efforts.

-I may not be ready for an Instagram or Snapchat account just yet, but the idea of a social recognition programme is one that I can get behind.
+I may not be ready for an Instagram or Snapchat account just yet, but the idea of a social recognition program is one that I can get behind.
 Now if you’ll excuse me, I’ve got some eCards to send …